 How to apply

-Applications for the scholarship should be made through the application form.
+They should be made through the dedicated application form.

 It is not necessary to have an academic offer of admission to apply for the scholarship.

 There is no advantage or disadvantage in having an academic offer.

 Up to three scholarships are available.
 If you are selected for the scholarship you will be automatically admitted for the course of your choice.

 Please note that you will be asked to electronically submit the following documents at the end of the application.
 We recommend that you prepare these documents in advance as they cannot be added to your application after submissions:

 - two up-to-date signed references (one academic and one professional).
 References must be on letter-headed paper.
 References do not need to be sent confidentially and there is no fixed format;

 - degree certificate(s) and transcript(s) showing the subjects you have taken and the grades achieved.
 Temporary copies or certificates of graduation will suffice for this application;